-Chapter 2 explains the issues of right and wrong in business conduct and the role that the profit motive plays in nearly all business ethics decisions.
+Chapter 2 explains the issues of right and wrong in business conduct.
 This explanation begins with the fundamentals of business ethics and social responsibility and provides a framework that allows students to engage with ethics and social responsibility material.
 This framework is important because it takes away students' tendency to believe questions of ethics are simply matters of opinion.
 Consider asking your students to use the "WH framework" throughout the course.